jtb21091/jtb21091/README.md

 ## Hello 👋

-I'm passionate about developing **blood glucose monitoring technology on smartwatches**.
+I'm passionate about developing **blood glucose monitoring technology on smartwatches and other non-invasive ways**.

 My expertise lies in **supply chain management and data science**.